Frequently Asked Questions

 - Recent hospital stay which includes three nights

-- Patient is released from hospital and physician writes orders for the patient to receive therapy (speech, physical, or occupational)
+- The patient is released from hospital and physician writes orders for the patient to receive therapy (speech, physical, or occupational)

 Do I need a Power of Attorney or Guardianship to bring someone to a nursing home?